panjan/blog/_drafts/heater.md

 ### Test the Sonoff

-Connect your wire with a plug to the Sonoff (with the plug disconnected of course).
+While it's disconnected, connect the power chord to your Sonoff.
 Follow the diagram on the box.
 L stands for line, N is neutral and E is earth ground.
 In my case, the wires are brown, blue and yellow-green respectively.
 The colours might vary in different areas.

 ![sonoff](/assets/heating/sonoff_diagram.png)